HomeResearch LibraryTopics › Staffing Crisis

 The Scale of the Collapse

 The numbers are unambiguous.
-Of 5,991 budgeted correctional officer positions in the Georgia Department of Corrections, 2,985 — nearly 3,000 — are vacant, producing a system-wide vacancy rate of approximately 50% (*GDC Staffing Crisis: Vacancy Rates, Turnover & Workforce Challenges*).
-Eight to ten individual facilities report vacancy rates of 70% or more, and some Georgia prisons exceed 60% vacancies, meaning that on any given shift, fewer than one in three authorized officers may be present (*Prison Classification Systems & Violence*; *GDC Staffing Crisis*).
-The October 2024 DOJ investigation confirmed 50%+ staffing vacancy rates across the system, lending federal legal weight to what advocates and incarcerated people had been documenting for years (*Legal Access in Georgia Prisons*).
+Of 5,991 budgeted correctional officer positions in the Georgia Department of Corrections, 2,985 — nearly 3,000 — are vacant, producing a system-wide vacancy rate of 52.5% (GDC Staffing Crisis: Vacancy Rates, Turnover & Workforce Challenges).
+Eighteen individual facilities reported vacancy rates exceeding 60% in December 2023, ten exceeded 70%, and Valdosta State Prison reached an 80% vacancy rate by April 2024 — meaning that on any given shift, fewer than one in five authorized officers may be present (Prison Classification Systems & Violence; GDC Staffing Crisis).
+A December 2024 assessment by Guidehouse consultants hired by Governor Kemp found staffing vacancies had reached "emergency levels" at 20 of Georgia's 34 prisons.
+The October 2024 DOJ investigation confirmed 50%+ staffing vacancy rates across the system, lending federal legal weight to what advocates and incarcerated people had been documenting for years (Legal Access in Georgia Prisons).

 The depth of the collapse becomes clearest in the historical comparison.
 In 2014, GDC employed 6,383 correctional officers.
-By 2024, that figure had fallen to approximately 2,776 — a 56% decline over a decade — while the prison population remained essentially flat at around 49,000–50,000 people (*Gang Separation as Violence Reduction Strategy*).
-The state prison census has roughly doubled since 1990, yet officer staffing now stands at only 50% of full authorized levels (*Prison Classification Systems & Violence*).
-What GDC is operating today is not a staffed prison system with some vacancies; it is a skeleton crew managing a population of over 52,000 people (*Women's Incarceration in Georgia*, March 2026 population figure).
+By 2024, that figure had fallen to approximately 2,776 — a 56% decline over a decade — while the prison population remained essentially flat at around 49,000–50,000 people (Gang Separation as Violence Reduction Strategy).
+The state prison census has roughly doubled since 1990, yet officer staffing now stands at only 50% of full authorized levels (Prison Classification Systems & Violence).
+National standards call for no more than 10% vacancy in correctional officer positions; Georgia is operating at more than five times that threshold.
+What GDC is operating today is not a staffed prison system with some vacancies; it is a skeleton crew managing a population of over 52,000 people (Women's Incarceration in Georgia, March 2026 population figure).

 A Workforce in Permanent Flight

 The staffing crisis is not primarily a hiring problem — it is a retention catastrophe.
 Officers are leaving faster than they can be replaced, driven out by dangerous conditions, inadequate pay, and institutional dysfunction.
-The Bureau of Labor Statistics projects approximately 31,900 correctional officer job openings annually through 2034 nationally, with the overwhelming majority driven not by growth but by replacement needs as workers flee the profession (*Staffing Crisis & Correctional Officer Turnover*).
+Between January 2021 and November 2024, 82.7% of new correctional officers left within their first year of employment — a figure that makes any sustained rebuilding of the workforce nearly impossible.
+The Bureau of Labor Statistics projects approximately 31,900 correctional officer job openings annually through 2034 nationally, with the overwhelming majority driven not by growth but by replacement needs as workers flee the profession (Staffing Crisis & Correctional Officer Turnover).
 Georgia's experience mirrors and exceeds this national trend: the profession is shedding experienced officers system-wide, and no meaningful pipeline exists to replace them.

 Related Articles